pglet/website/docs/tutorials/node.md

 ---
-title: JavaScript tutorial
+title: Node.js tutorial
-sidebar_label: JavaScript
+sidebar_label: Node.js
-slug: javascript
+slug: node
 ---

 Node.js can be used to build standalone web apps and dashboards or add web UI to existing scripts, jobs.